gregjhansell97/hive-map/README.md

 *room 1*, *room 2* and *occupancy database*.
 The messages being published are *occupancy* messages.
 A particular room publishes *occupancy* messages to the *occupancy database*.
 The *occupancy database* has subscribers to *occupancy* messages.
-The locations communicate through channels configured to write and read over radio.
+The locations communicate through one network configured to broadcast and deliver over radio.

 ## Libraries